 There are additional criteria that include irritability, aggression, destructive behavior, hyper-vigilance, and difficulty concentrating or sleeping.
 If symptoms last for more than a month, impairs a person’s ability to function, and aren’t due to medication use, substance abuse, or other illnesses, the doctor may make a diagnosis of PTSD.

-The experienced legal team at Cuddigan Law recognizes and respects the sacrifices veterans have made to protect this country.
+The experienced VA Disability Lawyers at Cuddigan Law recognizes and respects the sacrifices veterans have made to protect this country.
 If you’re a veteran suffering from PTSD, we can help you obtain the disability benefits you have rightfully earned.
-Our attorneys have fought for the rights of veterans for years.
+Our VA Disability Lawyers have fought for the rights of veterans for years.
 We’ll carefully examine your case and advise you on the best approach for receiving the maximum in disability benefits.
-Call us today for a free evaluation of your individual situation.
+Contact us today for a free evaluation of your individual situation.